 There is an unfortunate misunderstanding about addiction and alcoholism that is prevalent in modern society.
-The misconception a person’s decisions revolving around drugs and alcohol are derived from the substances themselves, and that 30, 60, or 90 days at a rehab can help abate this issue, even solving it completely.
-Fortunately or unfortunately, this is simply not the case.
+The misconception a person’s decisions revolving around drugs and alcohol are derived from the substances themselves, and that 30, 60, or 90 days at rehab can help abate this issue, even solving it completely.
+Fortunately or unfortunately, rehab is just the beginning.

 Rehab is just the beginning

 Let me be clear, rehab can be an incredibly integral and beneficial part of the recovery process for almost anybody.
 The issue lies with the assumption many people make where it is the only thing they need in order to overcome alcoholism or drug addiction.
 Really, rehab is just the beginning.

 Whether someone has been abusing drugs for a short period of time or over the course of decades, more often than not they need to be brought back down to earth.
 Whether that requires medical supervision, readily available emotional support or both, that is what primary treatment, or rehab, provides them with.
 For the first 30, 60, or 90 days of sobriety, it’s important.
 If an individual has been using drugs consistently for any period of time, they have become physically dependent on the drug and need a safe place to wane from them.
 Oftentimes they are in the same facility or program and they are just the place for this.

 But what happens after that?
 An adult or even an adolescent cannot have their hand held indefinitely, as they need to learn new life skills.
 They need to be taught a way of living that will help guide them through their new lifestyle free from the grips of drugs and alcohol.
 This is where sober living and aftercare come into play.
 Where rehab helped wane the individual back into reality, sober living and aftercare help wane them back into society.